Saquon Barkley Player Prop Bets for NFL Week 12 | New York vs. Philadelphia 11/28/2021

 - Over his four career matchups against the Eagles, Barkley averaged 97.2 rushing yards per game, 44.7 more yards than his over/under in Sunday's game.

-- Barkley, in four matchups versus the Eagles, has run for a TD three times, but has not tallied more than one in a single game.
+- In three of four games versus the Eagles Barkley has rushed for a touchdown.
+But he did not have multiple TDs in any of those games.

-- In terms of defending against the run, the Eagles are 21st in the NFL, conceding 116.5 yards per game.
+- In terms of defending against the run, the Eagles are 21st in the NFL, giving up 116.5 yards per game.

-- This year the Eagles are ranked 27th in the NFL in rushing touchdowns conceded (12).
+- Barkley and the Giants will face off against the NFL's 27th-ranked defense in terms of rushing touchdowns conceded (12).

 Recent Performances

-- Barkley put together a 25-yard rushing performance in last week's matchup with the Buccaneers, carrying the ball six times (averaging 4.2 yards per carry).
+- In last week's matchup with the Buccaneers, Barkley picked up 25 yards on six carries (averaging 4.2 yards per carry).

+- He chipped in with six receptions for 31 yards in the passing game.

-- Barkley has put up 25 rushing yards on six carries (8.3 yards per game) with zero touchdowns over his last three outings.
+- Barkley has rushed for 25 yards on six carries (8.3 yards per game) over his last three outings.

 Barkley's New York Teammates